cicero78M/Cicero_V2/README.md

    `USER_WA_CLIENT_ID` defines the session identifier used by the user-facing WhatsApp client.
 Change it to isolate session data if needed.
    `GATEWAY_WHATSAPP_ADMIN` identifies the WhatsApp account that receives gateway connection updates.
    `APP_SESSION_NAME` is the session folder name used for the main WhatsApp client; override it when running multiple instances on the same host.
+   `WA_WEB_VERSION_CACHE_URL` points to a remote JSON document that whatsapp-web.js reads to align with the latest WhatsApp Web build; keep the default to avoid "update WhatsApp" browser errors, or swap in your own mirror if GitHub access is blocked.
+Set `WA_WEB_VERSION` to pin a specific version string from the JSON when the automatic cache path is unavailable.
    `ENABLE_DIRREQUEST_GROUP=false` disables all Ditbinmas dirRequest cron jobs at once while leaving other schedules intact.
    `GOOGLE_SERVICE_ACCOUNT` may be set to a JSON string or a path to a JSON file.
 If the value starts with `/` or ends with `.json`, the application reads the file; otherwise it parses the variable directly as JSON. `GOOGLE_IMPERSONATE_EMAIL` should be set to the Workspace user to impersonate when performing contact operations.
    `SMTP_*` variables enable OTP and complaint notifications through email (`claimRoutes.js`).
 Leave them unset to disable email delivery in development.